 All departments within a company are a part of its logistics operation must be evaluated for functionality.
 If a department is not helping to improve the logistic strength of an organization it should be changed or phased out.
 Management must also know how to implement any changes and plans to its logistics systems across the whole company.
 They must have all departments working together toward this end to be highly effective.

-Ultimately, strategic logistics management must be practical enough to implement changes without compromising an organizations profit.
+Ultimately, strategic logistics management must be practical enough to implement changes without compromising an organisations profit.
 Changes which have to be made must be set up without hindering the logistics process or confusing the workforce.